Watch How a Varicose Vein Procedure is performed above.

 Contact LA Vein Center today where Dr. Lee can provide you with more information as to how you can reduce your risk of varicose veins and maintain strong vascular health.
 You can also read more on our blog!

 Varicose veins may be removed for either cosmetic or medical reasons.
-When a medical concerns exists, many insurance companies will cover the removal procedure.
+When medical concerns exist, many insurance companies will cover the removal procedure.
 We can help you resolve the appearance and discomfort.
 Schedule your visit to LA Vein Center at (818) 325-0400.